ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Error handling

-The are two error mechanisms.
+There are two error mechanisms.

 ### Asynchronous error handling mechanism in observables